-The second is based on some related issues or transactions with other taxpayers, whose returns were scrutinized under IRS audit earlier and they find the same issue on the tax return of taxpayers.
-Please read IRS Tax Audit : 20 Triggers
+The second is based on some related issues or transactions with other taxpayers whose returns were scrutinized under an IRS audit earlier, and they find the same issue on the tax return of taxpayers.
+Please read in details about twenty such identified IRS audit triggers.

 How does the IRS conduct audit?

-Basically there are three different types of examination maybe conducted when your case is selected by the IRS for audit.
+Basically, there are three different types of examination that may be conducted when your case is selected by the IRS for audit.

-- Audit at your place: The IRS may choose to visit your home, place of business, or your tax professionals office to perform the audit.
-This is the least common form of audit and is only used if the individual or business being audited earned well over $100K.
+- Audit at your place: The IRS may choose to visit your home, place of business, or your tax professional’s office to perform the audit.
+This is the least common form of audit and is only used if the individual or company being audited earned well over $100K.

 How long does an IRS audit take?